BBBase-EHeresy/PPPub/docs/rules_manual/fight_phase.md

 ![](../media/rules_manual/striking_a_trapped_model_1.jpg)

 *In a frantic fight,* Gandalf the Grey *has forced this Moria Goblin against a rocky wall, trapping it.
-The Wizard wins the Fight and rolls To Wound — as the Goblin is Trapped, Gandalf the Grey's one Attack becomes two Strikes.*
+The Wizard wins the Fight and rolls To Wound â€” as the Goblin is Trapped, Gandalf the Grey's one Attack becomes two Strikes.*

 #### REMOVE CASUALTIES